 They spent the next few minutes in comfortable silence, their eyes darting across their fields of view as they cleared out the stream of information their augs had been collecting.
 As they did, a message came in for Harry.

 What are you up to?
-Karen asked.
+Hannah asked.

 Hey baby.
 Just out with Vic, having a couple of beers.